charris-msft/azure-mcp/CONTRIBUTING.md

 ### Debugging Live Tests

-This section assumes that the necessary Azure resources for live tests are already deployed and that the `.testsettings.json` file with deployment information is located at the root of the local repository clone.
+This section assumes that the necessary Azure resources for live tests are already deployed and that the `.testsettings.json` file with deployment information is located in the area's `/tests/` directory.

 To debug the Azure MCP Server (`azmcp`) when running live tests in VS Code: